GREAT BARRINGTON -- A Southbridge company has paid $4.7 million for the Beech Tree Commons apartment complex at 24 Silver St.

 Constructed in 1972, Beech Tree Commons contains eight detached one-story buildings that contain multi-family apartments.
 Seven of the structures contain eight units, while the eighth includes 10.
 The property, located on 41Ž2 acres, has been renovated and remodeled extensively over the years.

 The complex is home to a large senior citizen population, according to former owner John Van Amsterdam of Wilbraham, a manager of Beech Tree Commons LLC.
 Van Amsterdam had owned the property under various ownership configurations since 1985.
-The ownership model switched from a
+The ownership model switched from a partnership to an LLC in 1996.

 He put the complex on the market because of his age.